seanrostami/Mancheata/README.md

 # Mancheata

-pronounced "mawn-CHEAT-a", a program written in C++ for a wearable Arduino-based device that recommends moves for the popular game Mancala
+pronounced "mawn-CHEAT-a", a program written* in C++ for a wearable Arduino-based device that recommends moves for the popular game Mancala

-_the original version of Mancheata, written in C, is available earlier in the commit graph_
+_* the original version, written in straight C, is available earlier in the commit graph_

 ## AUTHOR ##